 It is a common belief, even among well-informed people, that the word "lily," as used in the Sacred Text, means a real lily, in the modern sense of the word.
 This, however, is not the case.
 No real lily grows, or ever grew, within the confines of the Holy Land.
-The white lily (Lilium candidum), which is often mistaken for the plant of Scripture, is not a native of Palestine, nor can it be made to grow there, even in cultivation, without great care.
+The white lily (Lilium candidum), which is often mistaken for the plant of Scripture, is not a native of Palestine, mor can it be made to grow there, even in cultivation, without great care.

-It is commonly conceded that the plant our Blessed Saviour saw about Him during the Sermon on the Mount, was the same plant, which in early spring, is still found in great abundance in the valleys of that country-namely, the Oriental windflower (Anemone coronaria).
-The tant of its blos oms is from blood red to coimson, and it is called windflower, not, as commonly supposed, occaus, the slender stemmed blossoms sway in the breeze, but because the hary seeds of some species are carried and propagated by the wind.
+It is commonly conceded that the plant our Blessed Saviour saw about Him during the Sermon on the Mount, was the same plant, which in early spring, is still found in great abundance in the valleys of that country-namely, the Oriental wind-